hughdani/livyatan-news/README.md

 node src/server.js
 ```

-Note: docker files are used to run the web app with our NGINX server, not locally.
+Note: Docker files are used to run the web app with a configured NGINX server, not locally.

 _Credits: Daniel Hugh, Darius Asri Rezaei, James Nicol_